harikris001/Book-wizard/README.md

    ```
    cd your-project-directory
    ```
-2. Go To Hugging Face [LaMini-T5-738M](https://huggingface.co/MBZUAI/LaMini-T5-738M) model and download pytorch_model.bin and post in directory LaMini-T5-738M

-3. Start the application:
+2. Start the application:
    ```
    streamlit run BookSummarizer_bot.py
    ```

-4. Open your web browser and access the chatbot interface.
+3. Open your web browser and access the chatbot interface.

-5. Upload a PDF document and start chatting with the LLM Chatbot.
+4. Upload a PDF document and start chatting with the LLM Chatbot.
 It will respond based on the context of the uploaded PDF.

 Enjoy seamless and context-aware conversations with the LLM Chatbot!